kwilcox10/Lab-Instructions/sop/MilliQan/201 - PMT Dark Current Measurement.md

 ![PXL_20210928_195956336](https://user-images.githubusercontent.com/2569566/135174308-ae85a26f-3327-4b2a-a24e-4e6dc872343e.jpg)

   1. If the 5V supplies are off, turn them on with the black toggle-switches on the bottom of their front panels.
   2. Enable the output of PS 1, wait for a couple seconds and then enable PS 2.
 Check that they both read 5V +- 2mV.
-If they don't, turn them off and use the top dial to adjust them to 5V.
+If they don't, disable their output and use the top dial to adjust them to 5V.
   3. If the HV suppply is off, turn it on by first ensuring that the toggle-switch labeled "HIGH VOLTAGE" is switched to "STBY/RESET" and then switch the toggle labeled "POWER" to on.
-  4. Wait ~15s for the white light indicating "STBY/RESET" to turn on.
-Then use the dials to select your chosen voltage (by default, we run at -1450V).
-Ensure that the rightmost dial is set to negative polarity.
+  4. Use the number interface to key in your chosen voltage (by default, we run at 1450V).
+Hit the enter key when you have inputted the desired voltage.
-  5. Turn on the HV by switching the toggle-switch labeled "HIGH VOLTAGE" to ON.
+  5. Turn on the HV by holding the toggle-switch labeled "HIGH VOLTAGE" in the upward direction for approximately 1 second.

 ### Taking data